Restoring social life in Vermont starts with a rethinking of streets, public spaces, and community institutions.

 Kathy and Fred

-Share with others, comment, add to the discussion.
-This post will continue to evolve. hello@placemakingfund.org And for our Next Steps and how this effort feeds into how we can collectively impact global climate change, see article below.
+Share with others, comment, add to the discussion by emailing us at hello@placemakingfund.org.
+This post will continue to evolve.
+To read about our next steps and how this effort will feed into impacting global climate change, see below:

 Discussion: Next Steps for the Global Placemaking Movement